 - Roasted cherries- I tried these with regular cherries, but there was way too much liquid and the brownies were a fail.
 When you roast the cherries, it marinates the flavor, and it gets rid of some of the liquid.

-- Fudgy brownies- This is my go to brownie recipe.
-They are a crinkle top, and they are ultra fudgy and rich.
+- Fudgy brownies for brownie lovers- This is my go to brownie recipe.
+They are a crinkle top, and they are ultra fudgy and rich chocolatey brownies.
 You will LOVE these.

 - Quick to make!- They are quick to make since you don't have to wait for ingredients to come to room temperature.
 Just roast the cherries and then make the batter!